akthammomani/ClusterLens/README.md

 - **Numerically honest**: Combines SHAP with effect sizes (`Cohen's d`, standardized median gaps, Cramér’s V, lifts).
 - **Report-friendly**: Outputs narratives and tables you can drop directly into notebooks, dashboards, or slide decks.

+## **Library documentation**

+Interactive, full documentation for the library is available **[here](https://clusterlens-documentation.streamlit.app/)**.
+The documentation app mirrors the API, shows example calls, and is the best place to explore ClusterLens features end to end.

 ## **Installation**

 * From PyPI (recommended):